-If the battery terminal is disconnected from the positive cable, will it drain a car battery?
+Will the battery terminal drain a car battery if it is disconnected from the positive cable?

-In a nutshell, the answer is yes, a car battery can drain even with a positive connection disconnected.
+The answer is yes; a car battery can drain even with a positive connection disconnected.
 In reality, it’s relatively common for car batteries to do this.

-This could be the main source of the problem in several ways, but perhaps the most common reason is that the alternator isn’t working correctly or the battery is not receiving enough power from the engine.
+This could be the primary source of the problem in several ways.
+Still, perhaps the most common reason is that the alternator isn’t working correctly or the battery is not receiving enough power from the engine.

 This usually occurs when the alternator, the functional device that manages exactly how the battery works in the automobile, isn’t working or producing enough energy for the vehicle.

 How long is the life of an alternator?

 An alternator generally lasts 4 to 6 years, though it is possible for them to reach 10 years.
 The alternator is essential to a motor vehicle’s electrical system, so it must function correctly.
 If you notice any issues with your alternator, be sure to have it diagnosed and repaired by a trained professional.